remix-run/react-router/docs/start/tutorial.md

 Because of this natural coupling, React Router has data conventions to get data into your route components easily.

-There are two APIs we'll be using to load data, [`<Route loader>`][loader] and [`useLoaderData`][useloaderdata].
+There are two APIs we'll be using to load data, [`loader`][loader] and [`useLoaderData`][useloaderdata].
 First we'll create and export a loader function in the root module, then we'll hook it up to the route.
 Finally, we'll access and render the data.

 👉 **Export a loader from `root.jsx`**